 In 2001, HSN was acquired by Lexi-tech International Inc., Canada’s largest private service language provider.
 Sharon was appointed to the position of Director of Operations for Lexi-tech International Inc.’s Toronto office.
 In 2009 Lexi-tech was acquired by CLS Communication, combining to create one of the world’s largest LSP with 19 offices throughout North America, Europe and Asia.

 Under Sharon’s leadership, the CLS Lexi-tech Toronto office has grown from a sales office to become CLS Lexi-tech’s multilingual centre of excellence.
 In 2016 Sharon transitioned into a new role as Director of Translation at All Languages Inc. Sharon holds a BA Arts (Political Science) from Carleton University.

 Donald Barabé, Honorary Member

-After specialized studies in translation, Donald Barabé became a Translator and then a Reviser at the Canadian Government Translation Bureau.
-He then gained a vast experience in management at the helm of various translation services, including the translation services of the Department of Justice and the Department of Foreign Affairs.
+After specialized studies in translation, Donald Barabé became a translator and then a revisor at the Canadian Government Translation Bureau.
+He then gained a vast experience in management at the helm of various translation services, including the translation services of the Department of Justice and the Department of Foreign Affairs of Canada.
 For the last ten years or so of his career, as Vice-President, Professional Services, he was responsible for translation services provided to all departments and agencies of the Government of Canada.

 Mr Barabé is a member of the Ordre des traducteurs, terminologues et interprètes agréés du Québec (OTTIAQ) and has taught translation at Ottawa University School of Translation and Interpretation for about ten years.
 He has given numerous conferences on the translation profession.
 He also signed or co-signed a number of articles on the profession and its development.
 He was also a member of the committee that established the Canadian Standard for Translation Services and contributed to the creation of the Language Technologies Research Centre (LTRC).
 He is a member of the board of the Language Industry Association (AILIA) and of OTTIAQ as well as chairman of the LTRC board.
 He is also responsible for OTTIAQ committee on reserved acts for translators.